-One of the five courses must be the required Gateway Course (Theory and Policy in Africa) taught annually in the Spring Semester.
+One of the five courses must be the required Gateway Course: Theory and Policy in Africa(AFSP5659).
+The Gateway Course must be taken in the spring semester of the student’s last semester at Georgetown.
+Please note enrollment to this course is restricted to those students enrolled in the certificate.
 Focusing on both theory and policy with respect to the major issues that confront Africa, this course builds upon traditional disciplinary offerings but goes beyond them to explore and integrate with professional and practitioner-oriented studies in these other fields.
 This course also offers the opportunity to bring together in a classroom setting the certificate students across different graduate programs.

-- successful completion, with a grade of B or higher, of two years of the language at Georgetown;
+- Successful completion, with a grade of B or higher, of two years of the language during at the undergraduate level

-- passing a proficiency test offered at Georgetown; or
+- Passing a proficiency test offered at Georgetown